flubbe/slang/README.md

 # Scripting Language

 This repository is for learning how to build a scripting language, that is, a compiler and an interpreter.
-It is far from complete and I am working on aspects of it every once in a while.
+The current iteration of the language should be fairly feature complete, though it is certainly rough around the edges.

 The command line interface (in [src/main.cpp](src/main.cpp) and [src/commandline](src/commandline)) provides these commands: